OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Proposed System

 \subsection{Security Analysis}

-TEE enables us to learn a model that satisfies DP while protecting the raws gradients with encryption.
-However, it has certain limitations.
-The untrusted server can observe the memory access patterns through the side channels based on the known and/or unknown vulnerabilities as described in Section \ref{sec:memory_access_pattern_leak}.
+Although TEE enables model training while protecting raw gradients, an untrusted server can observe the memory access patterns, as described in Section \ref{sec:memory_access_pattern_leak}.
+Here, we analyze the threats that exist based on memory access patterns.